 Please review the Travel Policy and any needed forms located on this page.

 For additional questions regarding travel policies, reimbursements, or travel vendor invoices:

 Receipts & Reimbursements

-While traveling, receipts must be retained for submittal with the reimbursement request.
-Receipts should be for the actual expense incurred and should clearly indicate that the receipt is from a commercial establishment, what was paid for including the name of the traveler if for lodging or air/train travel, how it was paid (if paid by a credit card it needs to have some identification as to the card charged-last four of the card number; if by check, a copy of the cancelled check needs to be attached), and the date the expense was incurred.
+While traveling, receipts must be retained for submittal with the Reimbursement Request.
+Receipts should be for the actual expense incurred and should clearly indicate that the receipt is from a commercial establishment, what was paid for including the name of the traveler if it is for lodging or air/train travel, how it was paid (if paid by a credit card then include the last four of the card number and if paid by check include the check #), and the date the expense was incurred.
 Types of receipts that should be retained are: